Social Solidarity, Organic Solidarity

 I use the concept of scapegoating to explain the ritualized character of ethnic cleansing after the break-up of Yugoslavia in the 1990s.
 The Serbian Orthodox Churchs use of a scapegoat paradigm to incite violence created a pseudo-sense of solidarity among the Serbian people.
 Although this solidarity resembles Emile Durkheims concept of mechanical solidarity, I question the stability of this solidarity insofar as it is based on the negativity of war crimes and genocide.

-A Proposal to Recycle Mechanical and Organic
+A Proposal to Recycle Mechanical

 Solidarity in Community Sociology.